vlobzakov/docs/docs/creating-manifest/visual-settings.md

 ```
 Tooltip can be used inside **compositefield** and **list** in case field's **tooltip** properties are not enough.

-Properties:
+**Properties:**

   - `text` [required] - a message to be displayed
   - `minWidth` [optional] - The minimum width of the tip in pixels.
-Defaults to 45
+The default is 45
   - `maxWidth` [optional] - The maximum width of the tip in pixel.
 The maximum supported value is 500.
-Defaults to 400.
+The defaults is 400
-  - `anchor` [optional] - aligns tooltip with question mark icon relative to the specified anchor points.
+  - `anchor` [optional] - aligns tooltip with question mark icon relative to the specified anchor points
-    The property sрould be specified as two anchor points separated by a dash.
+    The property should be specified as two anchor points separated by a dash.
 The first value is used as the tooltip's anchor point, and the second value is used as the question mark icon anchor point.
 Defaults to: **bl-t**.

 **Available anchor points:**